Euclid-Labs-Studio/BlitzPRO/README.md

 - The backend is selected via `EngineSetting "graphicslevel", "..."`: levels **90-93 → D3D9** (default is 90), levels **100-122 → D3D11**.
 If D3D11 is not supported, the engine automatically falls back to D3D9.
 - Other level values (classic DX7) are no longer supported.
 - Behavior may differ between backends: for example, a 32-bit depth texture (D32, flag 262144) is created only on D3D11; on D3D9 it becomes D24X8.
 See texture flags (section 1) for the rest.
-- `GfxDriver3D`/`CountGfxModes3D`/`Windowed3D` are still there, but "driver selection" is now a DirectX level, not a list of drivers as in classic.
+- `GfxDriver3D`/`CountGfxModes3D`/`Windowed3D` are still there, but "driver selection" is now a DirectX level, it's not a list of drivers as in classic.

 ## 4. Collisions: the old collisions system lives, but works a little bit differently

-The old commands are not removed and match the syntax:
+The old commands are not removed and they do match the syntax:

 - `EntityType entity, type, recurs=0` (values 0-999)
 - `EntityRadius x#, y#=0`, `EntityBox x,y,z,w,h,d`, `EntityCylinder x#, y#=0` (new), `GetEntityShape`
 - `EntityPickMode entity, enable, obscurer=1`, `GetEntityPickMode` - now what you have set for object (EntityBox, EntityRadius), then you will be picking.
 - `Collisions src_type, dest_type, response` - method has been removed, collisions now work with what you have set.
 - `EntityCollided`, `CountCollisions`, `CollisionX/Y/Z`, `CollisionNX/NY/NZ`, `CollisionTime`, `CollisionImpulse`, `CollisionDistance`, `CollisionEntity`, `CollisionSurface`, `CollisionTriangle`
-- Picking: `CameraPick`, `EntityPick`, `LinePick`, `EntityVisible` everything work as before
+- Picking: `CameraPick`, `EntityPick`, `LinePick`, `EntityVisible` everything works as before.

 Details:
 - **Physical bodies** are enabled with the new commands (section 5).
-The body shape is set with the same commands: `EntityRadius` → sphere, `EntityBox` → box, `EntityCylinder` → cylinder; otherwise the mesh geometry is used.
+The body shape is set with the same commands: `EntityRadius` → sphere, `EntityBox` → box, `EntityCylinder` → cylinder; otherwise the body will use dynamic collider.
 - For **non-physical** objects the old swept logic remains: each `UpdateWorld`, objects with a non-zero `EntityType` record collisions along their movement path and the position is corrected against planes.
 So `CaptureWorld`, `ResetEntity`, moving via `MoveEntity`/`TranslateEntity`/`PositionEntity`, and changing `EntityRadius` at runtime work as before.
 - A type only participates in physics as "dynamic" if a non-zero response is set for it in `Collisions`; otherwise it is static.
 - `EntityRadius` with zero radii and `EntityBox` with an empty box hide the collider.